maxmin13/datacenter-prj/README.md

 # AWS datacenter project

 The project creates a datacenter in the AWS cloud.</br>
-The datacenter consists of a VPC, a subnet, one security group, one Linux 2 instance with a DNS record associated.
+The datacenter consists of a VPC, a subnet, one security group, one Linux 2 instance with a DNS record associated.</br>
+The creation of the VPC is done with Python boto3 AWS development kit,</br>
+the provision of the programs in the AWS instance is done with Ansible scripts.

 **Requirements:**